 From the the ridge, I side-slipped down the slope then traversed towards the next ridge, leaving a thin line etched in the white ice a thousand feet above a frozen lake.
 Once I descended too far, slipping down to the wrong lake, had a glum dinner, then climbed back up over the spur to other dark woods.
 I would stop, unclip my skis, shake my food bag from my pack, start the stove and boil a little water and struggle into my sleeping bag as I started to shiver in the encroaching darkness.
 The freezing cold gathered me into its arms just minutes after I sat down to rest, just seconds after the sun went down.

-As I left the barren slopes of the high Sierra, past my halfway point and within reach of Ostrander Lake, I skied in and out of snow wells around trees, hypnotized by the rhythm, looking up periodically to keep the ridge line to my left and — when I caught glimpses of it — Horse Ridge as my bearing.
-I knew
+As I left the higher, barren slopes, I was past my halfway point and within reach of Ostrander Lake.
+I skied in and out of snow wells around trees, hypnotized by the rhythm, looking up periodically to keep the ridge line to my left and — when I caught glimpses of it — Horse Ridge as my bearing.

 At one point late in the afternoon I spread out my tarp in a patch of sunlight and fell asleep, then awoke when the sunlight was fading–rousted by the cold and an ache to get moving again.

 My last day out I climbed up through a steep gully to a clearing where I found myself blinking at the frozen tracks of other skis.
-I followed the tracks around the easternmost bulk of Horse Ridge and emerged at the ski hut, shuttered for the spring.
-I stretched out on the granite porch of the Depression era log structure and considered spending the night there.
+I followed the tracks around the easternmost bulk of Horse Ridge and emerged at Ostrander ski hut, shuttered for the spring.
+I stretched out on the granite porch of the Depression-era log structure and considered spending the night there.
 Badger Pass ski resort was 10 miles away.
 It was afternoon.
-But being this close to home, after over 40 miles of solitary skiing, had, like a country song might say, a bitter lonesomeness seeping into my bones.
-I saddled up and picked up the frozen tracks headed west.
+But being this close to home, after over 40 miles of solitary skiing, a “little bit of lonesome,” as a country song might say, was slowly seeping into my bones.
+I picked up the frozen tracks headed west.